 We are living in an age of information overload.
 You don’t have to take my word for it; you can feel it.
 There are seemingly limitless blogs and publications churning out content on a daily basis.
 If you’re in charge of running a blog (either brand or personal), how can you possibly stand out amongst the crowd?

 The short answer is that it all boils down to your content.
 If you have good content, people will read.
-If you have bad content, people will drop you like you’re hot.
-Sure, that’s an oversimplified explanation, but at its core, it’s true.
-Which leads us to our next question: what makes for good content?
+If you have bad content, people will mute you out.
+So what makes for good content?

 If you’re struggling to come up with original content, try tapping some of your internal resources.
 Talk with your company’s leadership team, people who naturally spend their time thinking outside the box.

 Each time you write, your readers should walk away with something of value that they can apply to their everyday lives.
 Whether it’s how to use Google Analytics in PR or how to use social media as a healthcare brand, your readers should have something actionable to take with them.
 It can be styled as a how-to or a tips post; the format doesn’t necessarily matter as long as it’s providing value.
 If your audience knows they’re learning something that will empower them to be better at their job, you’ll have lifelong readers.

 In other words: give the people what they want.
 One of the best ways to create great content is to tap into the questions your audience is asking on a regular basis.
 Some of the best content ideas rest within your audience.
 Keep your ears peeled during calls or meetings for questions your clients are asking.
 And don’t be afraid to directly ask your social media followers what they’d like to see covered on your blog.
 This will give you a wealth of ideas that won’t leave you guessing what your audience wants to read about.